micmejia/bible-dump/AMPC/Romans/Rom 5.md

 Nor is the free gift at all to be compared to the effect of that one [man's] sin.
-For the sentence [following the trespass] of one [man] brought condemnation, whereas the free gift [following] many transgressions brings justification ([^j]an act of righteousness).
+For the sentence [following the trespass] of one [man] brought condemnation, whereas the free gift [following] many transgressions brings justification (an act of righteousness).